Up to 60% off sofas & mattresses — limited‑time deals.

 • Stable, locked-in feel once assembled

-• Depth options that actually change lounging comfort
+• Depth options that noticeably change lounging comfort; see our seat depth guide

 • Who it is best for